 The passenger terminal for Nanaimo is known as the Collishaw Air Terminal, for Nanaimo-born war hero Raymond Collishaw.
 But much like ORD, there is no connection between the war hero and the airport code, which came much earlier.
 After leading with the Canadian standard airport prefix of Y, see article link above, the CD is derived from the home of the airport: Cassidy, British Columbia, which is just south of Nanaimo.

-Bonus fun fact: At 25 minutes, the trip from YVR to YCD is one of the shortest we offer.
+Bonus fun fact: At about 25 minutes, the trip from YVR to YCD is one of the shortest we offer.

 CDG (Paris) – Air Transat Flight TS408 Departs weekly from YVR, Thursdays at 1800